-Children and young people were thriving and reaching age-related developmental milestones.
-Caregivers supported children to have fulfilling lives with high aspirations for success.
-Children and young people had access to a range of educational and leisure activities.
+Children were thriving and reaching age-related developmental milestones.
+Adoptive families supported children to have fulfilling lives with high aspirations for success.
+Children had access to a wide range of educational toys and attended local nurseries and leisure activities.
 Caregivers were supported to understand the impact of trauma and presenting behaviours.
 They could access consultations and specific therapeutic interventions from the Child and Adolescent Mental Health Service (CAMHS) team.
 This enabled caregivers to provide responsive support at times of difficulty, ensuring children felt understood and valued.